datastackacademy/data-engineering-101/week_1/ep3/README.md

 You can think of a local repo as the version of a project you have on your own computer, where you can make changes to share later, and a remote repository as the one on GitHub, seen by everyone.

 ### Initializing a Repository
-This makes a unversioned project into a Git repository by creating a .git subdirectory.
+This makes a versioned project into a Git repository by creating a .git subdirectory.
 Run this command one time when you're setting up your project:
 ```
 git init
 ```